 Wonewoc-Center offers three ways that students can earn college credit during their junior and senior year.
 Those options are Advanced Placement (AP) courses, Early College Credit Program (ECCP), and Start College Now (SCN).
 Any student interested in these opportunities should work with the school counselor as soon as possible.
 Many programs need paperwork filled out a semester prior.
-For example, students wanting to take a class in Spring 2022 submit paperwork during early Fall 2021.
-Questions about college credit opportunities can be directed to Mrs. Savage.
+For example, students wanting to take a class in Spring 2024 submit paperwork during early Fall 2023.
+Questions about college credit opportunities can be directed to Ms. Noll or Mrs. Preuss